 With regard to fertilizers we had previously mentioned that it is not a prevailing need to incorporate chemical fertilizers into the soil, and that even squash can grow in soils with little organic matter.
 During and after the cultivation it is advisable to apply organic matter to the soil with the intention of maintaining the concentration of nutrients in it.

-Boom seedlings with a few days of germination.
+Pumpkin seedlings with a few days of germination.
 Paparo, Páez Municipality, Miranda State.

 Pumpkin Plants planted without having used a specific planting frame.
 Renacimiento de La Botala P.U.
 Mamporal, Miranda State.